travigd/documentation/index.md

 Read through the [Introduction](/introduction) section if you’re new to Event Store.
 If you know what you are looking for navigate to the section and version you need.

+### A note on URLs

 URLs for documentation pages are version-specific.
-If you want to share a link that always points to the latest version of software you can replace the version number in the URL with “latest”.
-For example, `http://docs.g…e.com/http-api/3.0.0/security` would become `http://docs.g…e.com/http-api/latest/security`.
+If you want to share a link that always points to the latest (non pre-release) version you can replace the version number in the URL with “latest”.
+For example http://docs.geteventstore.com/http-api/3.0.0/security would become http://docs.geteventstore.com/http-api/latest/security.

 ## Projections